 1 killed in Marlboro County crash

-MARLBORO COUNTY, SC (WMBF) - The South Carolina Highway Patrol says one person died in a Sunday crash near Bennettsville.
+MARLBORO COUNTY, SC (WMBF) - The South Carolina Highway Patrol says one person died in a Thursday morning crash near Clio.

-It happened at 8:45 p.m. on Mcqueen Road near Bounty Acres Road.
+It happened around 5:17 a.m. on Highway 9 near Branch Wood Road.

-The sedan veered off the road to the left, overcorrected and veered off the right side of the road, according to Master Trooper Mitchell Ridgeway.
-This caused the car to flip and hit a tree, Ridgeway said.
+A 2010 Mazda 3 was traveling south on the highway.
+The sedan went off the right side of the road, hit a tree and then overturned, according to Lance Cpl.
+Lena Butler.

-The driver, whose name has not been released, died at the scene.
+The driver, whose name has not been released, died on the scene.

 Copyright 2023 WMBF.
 All rights reserved.